UK Vows sprint To Vaccine Finishing Line - UrduPoint

 So far, over 1.3 million people have received a first dose of one or the other vaccine across the UK, and the government is delaying follow-up doses in order to spread as much protection around the population as possible.

-- Flight tests - "After the marathon of last year we are indeed now in a sprint, a race to vaccinate the vulnerable faster than the virus can reach them," said Johnson, who nearly died of Covid-19 last year.
+- Race against time - "After the marathon of last year we are indeed now in a sprint, a race to vaccinate the vulnerable faster than the virus can reach them," said Johnson, who was hospitalised in intensive care with Covid-19 last year.

 He stressed that Britain, which has now fully left the European Union, had vaccinated more people than the rest of Europe combined.

-There has been discontent from lockdown sceptics among some members of Johnson's ruling Conservatives.

-But MPs were expected to back the restrictions after the main Labour opposition party offered its support.

-However, Labour leader Keir Starmer said the deteriorating situation was not only "bad luck", accusing Johnson anew of indecision after a series of policy U-turns last year and this month, including waiting to close schools until the new term had already begun.
+While the opposition Labour party backed the lockdown, leader Keir Starmer said the worsening situation was not only "bad luck", accusing Johnson of indecision after a series of policy U-turns, including waiting to close schools until the new term had already begun.

-He also queried why the government had yet to impose mandatory pre-flight testing for airline passengers coming to Britain, after other mutant strains also emerged in South Africa and Denmark.
+Johnson failed to spell out specific measures when Starmer asked why the government had not required pre-flight testing for airline passengers coming to Britain, after other mutant strains also emerged in South Africa and Denmark.

-"It's vital we protect this country from the readmission of this virus from overseas...
-We will continue to take whatever action is necessary," Johnson replied, without spelling out specific measures.

-A further 60,916 people tested positive for Covid-19 in the last 24 hours across Britain on Tuesday, while the numbers in hospital are now 40 percent higher than at the April peak last year.